-- 1) For Categories where load curtailment is unacceptable, system design should ensure that element loading can be adjusted to provide acceptable system performance within 30 minutes or any Interconnection Reliability Operating Limit Tv2 (IROL Tv), whichever is less.
-Temporary excursions above the applicable thermal emergency ratings are acceptable if a Special Protection System (SPS) will reduce loadings automatically (i.e. no manual intervention) to acceptable loading levels in the applicable timeframe.
-The acceptable loading levels after SPS operation cannot exceed the applicable thermal emergency ratings.
-The applicable timeframe is determined by the type of limitation that will occur if left unmitigated (e.g., clearance limitation may take several minutes whereas exceeding a relay trip setting may result in an essentially instantaneous trip). - 2) Under applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies; at appropriate load levels, the temporary acceptable voltage level must be within the applicable voltage limits1.
+- For Categories where load curtailment is unacceptable, system design should ensure that element loading cannot exceed the long-term thermal emergency rating Temporary excursions are acceptable if a Remedial Action Scheme (RAS) will reduce loadings automatically (i.e. no manual intervention) to acceptable loading levels in the applicable timeframe.
+The acceptable loading levels after RAS operation cannot exceed the long-term thermal emergency rating. - 2) Under applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies; at appropriate load levels, the temporary acceptable voltage level must be within the applicable voltage limits.
 The acceptable temporary voltage range is typically 90 percent to 110 percent of the system nominal voltage.
 Voltage levels that differ from this range will be considered, if they are acceptable to the affected transmission customer or needed to address specific ATC equipment limitations.
 Voltage levels more restrictive than this range will be considered to address specific equipment limitations.
 Exceptions for certain interconnected entities are evaluated accordingly (e.g., agreements implemented for NERC standard NUC-001).